derekmarion/maze-solver/readme.md

-# maze-solver
-Simple python program that optimally solves a randomly generated maze using DFS

 # Ideas for extending the project
 - Add other solving algorithms, like breadth-first search or A*
 - Make the visuals prettier, change the colors, etc